matterandvoid-space/subscriptions/README.md

 The difference from just using function composition is that the layers are cached, and that you can execute code in response to any of these values changing over time.

+One other introductory note: The API in this codebase may have breaking changes in the future if new patterns emerge from actual usage.
+This seems unlikely, but I'm putting this warning here to allow for mutative/non-accretive changes to the codebase if they are warranted, during the early stages of use.

 # Integrations

 There are two API entry namespaces (for now) - one for use with fulcro `space.matterandvoid.subscriptions.fulcro` and one for general use with any datasource, `space.matterandvoid.subscriptions.core`

+To avoid dependency conflicts this library does not declare a dependency on fulcro or on reagent.
+Please add the version of these libraries you would like to your own project.

 See docs/fulcro.md for details on usage with fulcro.